Rapptz/discord.py/docs/ext/commands/commands.rst

         else:
             await ctx.send("Hm you're not so new.")

-This can get tedious, so an inline advanced converter is possible through a ``classmethod`` inside the type:
+This can get tedious, so an inline advanced converter is possible through a :func:`classmethod` inside the type:

 .. code-block:: python3